khansel01/nes-npg/README.md

-# reinf
+# Reinforcement Learning
-Reinforcmentlerning

 TODO:
-- Safe Policy, Baseline and Norminator
+- Safe Policy, Baseline and Normalizer
-- Log data with Johannes approach ( i have to as johannes how the pakage is called)
+- Log data with Tensor Board
 - Virtual Environment, that anyone works with the same versions ?
 - Combine NES and NPG
 - Readme